 A massage therapist specialises in several different types of massage techniques used to target pain and areas of tension in the body:

 Massage therapists focus on the muscles of the body and the effects they have on joints and your mobility.
-Injured and tight muscles develop scar tissue and fibrous knots that can cause shortening of the muscles, muscle spasm, stiffness and muscular pain that reduces mobility around the joints.
-Working with you, the therapist selects techniques appropriate for you to reduce muscle spasm, mobilise stiffened joints, improve flexibility, mobility, relieve pain and increase circulation.
+Injured and tight muscles develop scar tissue and fibrous knots that can cause shortening of the muscles, muscle spasm, stiffness and muscular pain that reduce mobility around the joints.
+Working with you, the therapist will select the best massage technique to relieve pain, improve flexibility and mobility, and increase circulation.

 Back and neck tension